-We’re excited to announce that Tecton now automates low-latency streaming pipelines, to help organizations quickly and reliably build Real-Time ML models.
+We’re excited to announce that Tecton now automates low-latency streaming pipelines to help organizations quickly and reliably build real-time machine learning models.

-Real-Time ML means that predictions are generated online, at low latency, using real-time data; new events are reflected in real-time in the model’s predictions.
-Real-Time ML is valuable for any use case that needs very fresh data, such as fraud detection, product recommendations, and pricing use cases.
+What is real-time machine learning (ML)?
+Real-time ML means that predictions are generated online, at low latency, using real-time data; new events are reflected in real-time in the model’s predictions.
+Real-time ML is valuable for any use case that needs very fresh data, such as fraud detection, product recommendations, and pricing use cases.
 These use cases need to make predictions on the events that happened over the past few seconds, not just the past day.

 Tecton low-latency streaming pipelines allow data teams to: